-- Act ethically and with honesty and integrity. - Appropriately handle actual or apparent conflicts of interest between personal and professional relationships. - Promote full, fair, accurate, timely and understandable disclosure in all reports and documents that the company communicates to or files publicly with any government agency. - Promote compliance with applicable laws, rules and regulations of federal, state and local governments, and applicable private and public regulatory agencies. - Not knowingly misrepresent, or cause others to misrepresent, facts about the company, including to the company's independent auditors, governmental regulators and self-regulatory organizations. - Promptly report to RPM's Chief Compliance Officer or the Audit Committee Chair violations or suspected violations in accordance with the rules and procedures set forth in this guidebook or under the RPM Reportable Events Policy.
+• Act ethically and with honesty and integrity.

+- Appropriately handle actual or apparent conflicts of interest between personal and professional relationships. - Promote full, fair, accurate, timely and understandable disclosure in all reports and documents that the company communicates to or files publicly with any government agency. - Promote compliance with applicable laws, rules and regulations of federal, state and local governments, and applicable private and public regulatory agencies. - Not knowingly misrepresent, or cause others to misrepresent, facts about the company, including to the company's independent auditors, governmental regulators and self-regulatory organizations. - Promptly report by using the hotline or by contacting RPM's Chief Compliance Officer violations or suspected violations in accordance with the rules and procedures set forth in this guidebook or under the RPM Reportable Events Policy.